Catherine Austin Fitts: Hamilton Securities and Solari

 After leaving government, Fitts founded Hamilton Securities, an employee-owned brokerage house, which she ran until 1998.
 In 1993, Hamilton Securities won a contract with HUD to manage its $500 billion investment portfolio.
 While managing HUD's portfolio, Fitts devised a location-based mortgage debt resale software program that may have resulted in an increase in department revenue of several hundreds of millions of dollars.

 In 1997, HUD canceled the Hamilton contract over what it claimed were accounting errors involving the program; an investigation into Hamilton Securities was launched by the HUD Inspector-General, the FBI, and the Securities and Exchange Commission.
-According to Fitts, the investigation was undertaken as retribution against her; she claimed that Community Wizard data revealed that some federally-guaranteed mortgage securities may have been fraudulently issued.
+According to Fitts, the investigation was undertaken as retribution against her; she claimed that Community Wizard data revealed that some federally guaranteed mortgage securities may have been fraudulently issued.
 One outside complainant, a government contractor, charged insider dealing and bid rigging in its contention that Hamilton Securities had obtained its HUD business due to favoritism.
 In 2002 the investigation was closed, and investigators stated they had found no evidence of wrongdoing by Fitts or Hamilton Securities.

+Fitts was a member of the Global Business Network's "Worldview" from 1996-1997, and served on the advisory board for The Arlington Institute from June 1998 to June 2000.